 This might kill any veggie cred I’ve earned…but for most of my life, I thought you could only make a salad with lettuce.

-Thankfully, I discovered those pesky salad “rules” were meant to be broken!
+Thankfully, I discovered those pesky salad rules were meant to be broken!

 Now, I wildly fill my bowl with crunchy red cabbage and kale instead of lettuce.
 Tossing in chopped fruit with abandon and loading up on creamy avocado.

-Crazy sounding I know but hot potatoes are the best addition to a crispy salad.
 The trick is to add them right before serving so they only slightly wilt your greens.

 If you’ve haven’t tried our Sriracha Vinaigrette I feel the need to include a disclaimer.
 We like our dressings tangy, bold and in your face.

 This Yogurt Lime Dressing hits those marks with:

 The recipe goes heavy on the lime, so if you’re looking for a little less citrus – creamier style dressing there are a lot of awesome delicious options.
 Like the Cilantro Lime Dressing from Damn Delicious that uses olive oil and vinegar or this Creamy Cilantro Dressing from LaaLoosh with 3 cloves of garlic and Parmesan cheese.

 But really use any dressing you like, add crumbled cotija or feta cheese, or skip the red onions.

 Feel free to make these Mango Sriracha Potato Veggie Bowls your own.
 There are no rules here!